 Belotero Balance is delivered into the skin through a very fine needle.
 For patients that desire it, a topical anesthetic can be used.
 For areas such as the lips, local anesthetic injections like those used by dentists are used to numb the treatment area.

 Avoid taking St. John’s Wort, high doses of vitamin E, aspirin, Advil, Nuprin, and any other agents that can increase bruising for a one week period before injections.
 If you are prone to cold sores we may want to institute antiviral therapy before injecting the lips.

 Is there downtime?

-How long does it take to see the results and how long does the treatment effect last?
+How long does it take to see results and how long does the treatment effect last?

-The results from a Belotero Balance treatment are immediate and last for six to eight months1.
+The results from a Belotero Balance treatment are immediate and last for six to eight months.

 - Lorenc, Z. Paul M.D.; Fagien, Steven M.D.; Flynn, Timothy C. M.D.; Waldorf, Heidi A. M.D.; Clinical Application and Assessment of Belotero: A Roundtable Discussion; Plastic & Reconstructive Surgery:October 2013 – Volume 132 – Issue 4S-2 – p 69S–76S doi: 10.1097/PRS.0b013e31829a0bfc